-То initialize the container, you call Bootstrap.startInitialization().
-Before calling startInitialization(), you must register any services reauired environment.
-You do bv the can this bv calling. for example, bootstrap.getManager().getServices().add(JpaServices.class, new MyJpaServices()).
+To initialize the container, you call Bootstrap.startInitialization().
+Before calling startInitialization(), you must register any services required by the environment.
+You can do this by calling, for example, bootstrap.getManager().getServices().add(JpaServices.class, new MyJpaServices()).
 You must also provide the application context bean store.